-Rule 47: Review of Indictment
+Rule 47: Review of Indictment (amended 1 August 2003)

 - (A) An indictment submitted in accordance with the following procedure shall be approved by the Designated Judge. - (B) The Prosecutor, if satisfied in the course of an investigation that a suspect has committed a crime or crimes within the jurisdiction of the Special Court, shall prepare and submit to the Registrar an indictment for approval by the aforementioned Judge. - (C) The indictment shall contain, and be sufficient if it contains, the name and particulars of the suspect, a statement of each specific offence of which the named suspect is charged and a short description of the particulars of the offence.
 It shall be accompanied by a Prosecutor's case summary briefly setting out the allegations he proposes to prove in making his case. - (D) The Registrar shall submit the indictment and accompanying material to the Designated Judge for review. - (E) The designated Judge shall review the indictment and the accompanying material to determine whether the indictment should be approved.
-The Judge shall approve the indictment if he is satisfied that: - (i) the indictment charges the suspect with a crime or crimes within the jurisdiction of the Special Court; and - (ii) that the allegations in the Prosecution's case summary would, if proven, amount to the crime or crimes as particularised in the indictment. - (F) The Designated Judge may approve or dismiss each count. - (G) If at least one count is approved, the indictment shall go forward.
-If no count is approved, the indictment shall be returned to the Prosecutor. - (H) Upon approval of the indictment: - (i) The Judge may, at the request of the Prosecutor, issue such orders and warrants for the arrest, detention, surrender or transfer of persons, and any other orders as may be required for the proceedings in accordance with these Rules.; and - (ii) The suspect shall have the status of an accused.
+The Judge shall approve the indictment if he is satisfied that: - i. the indictment charges the suspect with a crime or crimes within the jurisdiction of the Special Court; and - ii. that the allegations in the Prosecution's case summary would, if proven, amount to the crime or crimes as particularised in the indictment. - (F) The Designated Judge may approve or dismiss each count.

-(I) The dismissal of a count in an indictment shall not preclude the Prosecutor from subsequently submitting an amended indictment including that count.
+- (G) If at least one count is approved, the indictment shall go forward.
+If no count is approved, the indictment shall be returned to the Prosecutor. - (H) Upon approval of the indictment: - i.
+The Judge may, at the request of the Prosecutor, issue such orders and warrants for the arrest, detention, surrender or transfer of persons, and any other orders as may be required for the proceedings in accordance with these Rules.; and - ii.
+The suspect shall have the status of an accused. - (I) The dismissal of a count in an indictment shall not preclude the Prosecutor from subsequently submitting an amended indictment including that count.

-Rule 48: Joinder of Accused or Trials
+Rule 48: Joinder of Accused or Trials (amended 14 March 2004)

-- (A) Persons accused of the same or different crimes committed in the course of the same transaction may be jointly indicted and tried. - (B) Persons who are separately indicted, accused of the same or different crimes committed in the course of the same transaction, may be tried together, with leave granted by a Trial Chamber pursuant to Rule 73.
+- (A) Persons accused of the same or different crimes committed in the course of the same transaction may be jointly indicted and tried. - (B) Persons who are separately indicted, accused of the same or different crimes committed in the course of the same transaction, may be tried together, with leave granted by a Trial Chamber pursuant to Rule 73. - (C) A Trial Chamber may order the concurrent hearing of evidence common to the trials of persons separately indicted or joined in separate trials and who are accused of the same or different crimes committed in the course of the same transaction.
+Such a hearing may be granted with leave of a Trial Chamber pursuant to Rule 73.